aldur/aldur.github.io/_posts/2026-02-12-fiber-drops.md

   </small>
 </p>

-After ensuring that the issue wasn't on OpenWRT's side, I turned the investigation to the HGU router: Mitrastar firmwares have a [history][3] of bugs; it is also likely that bridge mode, isn't as battle-tested as the rest, because few users enable it.
+Drops so predictable likely indicated a software issue.
+After ensuring that the issue wasn't on OpenWRT's side, I started looking at the HGU router.
+Mitrastar firmwares have a [history][3] of bugs; it is also likely that bridge mode, isn't as battle-tested as the rest, because few users enable it.

 ISP routers can be a mixed bag in terms of debug access.
 This one is weirder than usual: